SWORDIntel/LUKS2-ON-PROXMOX/README.md

 *   x86_64 architecture.
 *   Minimum 4GB RAM (more recommended, especially if using RAM disk pivot).
 *   Target disks for Proxmox VE installation.
-*   Optional: A separate small USB drive if using it to store a LUKS-encrypted keyfile for ZFS native encryption.
+*   Optional: A separate small USB drive for detached LUKS headers if that mode is chosen.
 *   Optional: A separate small USB drive for Clover bootloader if that option is chosen.
-*   Optional: A separate small USB drive for ZFSBootMenu if that option is chosen.
-*   Optional: A YubiKey, if used to protect the LUKS-encrypted keyfile for ZFS native encryption.
+*   Optional: A YubiKey for LUKS YubiKey protection.
 *   Proxmox VE compatible hardware.
 *   Internet connection (for initial .deb package download if not already cached, and for Proxmox/Debian repositories during installation unless all packages are cached).